WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 Next we want to make sure we have config variables.
 This is Heroku's version of a `.env` file or environment variables.
 Any variable names that are found in your local `.env` file should have a corresponding variable on Heroku.

 In your javascript code, you might have something like `process.env.GOOGLE_KEY`.
 In order to add environment variables to Heroku.
-We will run a Heroku command to set it per item in our .env file
+We can run a Heroku command to set it per item in our .env file (see [docs](https://devcenter.heroku.com/articles/config-vars#set-a-config-var) for more on configuring environment vars in heroku)

 ```
 heroku config:set S3_KEY=8N029N81 S3_SECRET=9s83109d3+583493190